 Art-A-Whirl is on line this year.
 At the Gallery: Masks are required and a limit of four in the Gallery at a time.

-Peter D’Ascoli takes online orders for pickup and shipping through this website.
+Peter D’Ascoli takes online orders for shipping through this website.
 They also take orders through their own website.

 Peter D’Ascoli takes commissions.

 This group is my most recent work.
 Starting with a trip through the Whitney in NYC I was inspired by a piece seen there.
 The technique of raw, and stained clay contracted with glaze is an area i have been interested in for some time, this seems the most successful.
 The shapes morphed into round accentuated carve outs that leant a new and unique look which I have dubbed belly pots.

 These are a collection of items most of which could be used to hold flowers.
 They all can stand on their own without a floral addition as well.

 Individually thrown and glazed; results will vary.